| | |

 fast food on the way to the hotdog place.
 PITA THE GREAT is

+a little expensive for their daily lunch, perhaps.
 I was really satisfied with my spicy pita sandwich and will

 try veggie burger next time.